 Update: On May 17, the Federal Register published the Coronavirus State and Local Fiscal Recovery Funds interim final rule and comments must be received on or before July 16, 2021.
+Stakeholders can submit comments against the Treasury’s promotion of PLA mandates using this grassroots portal.
 Learn more about a May 24 letter ABC sent to the Treasury expressing concerns with this encouragement to use PLAs on state and local projects supported by ARPA federal taxpayer dollars.

 Corrupt Government-mandated PLAs Rig the Bidding Process

 The justifications cited in the Treasury interim rule encouraging states and localities to mandate PLAs is nonsense.
 PLAs contribute to a skilled workforce shortage by locking out nonunion construction workers and businesses from taxpayer-funded construction projects and undermining established workforce development pipelines preferred by industry.
 These extortionary schemes are an alleged solution to labor strikes.
 However, they are exclusively caused by the very lobby benefiting from labor monopolies for unions delivered via PLA schemes.
 PLA mandates undermine local hire and the 87% of the construction workforce not affiliated with unions and have been responsible for increased costs, reduced competition and a failure at preventing delays, accidents, labor law violations and other problems on federally assisted projects.